 To learn more about how the course was developed, click here.

 Who is it for?

 The UTS Bachelor of Entrepreneurship (Honours) is designed to help you develop your entrepreneurial venture through learning the skills, knowledge and mindset required to build a successful enterprise.

-It is open to all students with an undergraduate degree from any discipline, including architecture, design, communications, engineering, science, IT, health, law or business.
-Students from bachelor programs at other universities are also encouraged to apply.
+It is open to everyone with an undergraduate degree from any discipline, including architecture, design, communications, engineering, science, IT, health, law or business.
+Graduates from bachelor programs at other universities are also encouraged to apply.